wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 **Definition (Even and odd numbers)**: Let $n$ and $k$ be integers.
 We say that $n$ is **even** if there exists $k$ such that $n = 2k$, and $n$ is **odd** if there exists $k$ such that $n = 2k + 1$.

-### "Odd numbers have a middle"
+### Odd numbers have a middle

-Three doors have a middle one; four don't.
-However, if the three doors form a triangle, it may not be clear which is the middle.[^1] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
-Such an ordering seems to be called a _linear order_ or _total order_.[^2]
+Three doors have a middle one; four don't.[^1] However, if the three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
+Such an ordering seems to be called a _linear order_ or _total order_.[^3]

 ## Notes

+[^1]: One can also think of an even number as having two things in the middle.

-[^1]: There is a concept of the _geometric median_.
+[^2]: There is a concept of the _geometric median_.
 The geometric median of the three vertices of a triangle is called the _Fermat point_.

-[^2]: Examples of _totally ordered sets_ include tuples (arrays in programming) and a set of real numbers.
+[^3]: Examples of totally ordered sets include tuples (arrays in programming) and a set of real numbers.